TarasKiricenko/Project-2/README.md

 # Beer shop

 <h2>Overview:</h2>
+Software Engineering Immersive Course - Project-2 - Pair Coding Project - 2 days

 <h2>Brief:</h2>
 It is a pair-coding hackaton-like training project.
 Aim of it - practice accessibility to public API, render information located there.
 It allows the user to access the APP and use API's information publicly.
-The project must consist of several components and router that are used to render UI.
+The project must have several components and a router that are used to render UI, according to instructions given.

 <h2>Approach:</h2>
 This application was developed working with my classmate <a href="https://github.com/JoanKalanzi">Joan Kalanzi</a>.
 It is a 'hackaton"-like project, which was complete in 2 days time.
-This project uses publicly accessible API of BrewDog Company, you can find more about it <a href="https://punkapi.com/">here</a>.
+This project uses a publicly accessible API of BrewDog Company, you can find more about it <a href="https://punkapi.com/">here</a>.
 Using this project you can have a look at all sorts of beer produced and find out some more information about it, filter particular strength of beer of your choice and display a randomly selected one.

 <h2>Functionality:</h2>
 Browse through selection of beer, sort them, choose a random one.